JamyJones/jjdgdjf/msg.md

-{"prompt": "None", "user_message": "How can i use rq command to read a json file and look for a key value, if the key exists do something and else if it doesn't do something"}
+{"prompt": "None", "user_message": "How can i write to a json file using jq, i want to append or modify an already existing json file"}